andrestoga/MiniProject-UNR/README.txt

 Currently, the RobotWander and RobotFollower nodes will wander in a world in stageros simulator.
 I'm still working to make RobotFollower to make honor to its name and actually follow the RobotWander instead of just wander like the other robot.

-This is the algorithm I am thinking to make RobotFollower to follow RobotWander (Disclaimer: I haven't tested it):
+This is the algorithm I am thinking to make RobotFollower to follow RobotWander (Note: I haven't tested it):

 Initial state: The RobotWanderer will be in front of the RobotFollower in the same orientation.